 The scientific community has very little data on baeocystin or its human pharmacology.
+The accepted knowledge over the years has been that baeocystin is as Paul Stamets describes, a “deadly poisonous toxin.”
 At best, there are anecdotal reports from people taking the drug.
 For example, in the book Magic Mushrooms Around the World, author Jochen Gartz refers to a report that describes “10 mg of baeocystin were found to be about as psychoactive as a similar amount of psilocybin.”
 5 Gartz also reported that his experience taking 4 mg of the pure drug caused “a gentle hallucinogenic experience.”

 Although there are scattered instances of people like Gartz obtaining pure baeocystin, access to this compound is difficult.
 Accordingly, progress towards understanding the properties of pure baeocystin will likely come from better access to the molecule via separation techniques, synthetic methods, or both.

 Aside from these accounts, no one has quantified the effects of this molecule–alone or in combination with other active magic mushroom compounds.

 Overall, nothing is known about the possible therapeutic effects of baeocystin either by itself or in combination with other magic mushroom compounds.
 And on top of this, scientists are not actively studying baeocystin, resulting in an empty research pipeline.
 Future research in this area will benefit from shifting the focus from magic mushrooms to the active molecules within them.